 Asset-liability management is dealt with in regular committee meetings and ensures that an exchange of information takes place on the risk situation and the sensitivities of individual portfolios and their cash flows and maturity structures.
-The main focus is on long-term cash flows, in particular from life insurance, but other lines of business (property and casualty and health insurance) are also included.
-These analyses are aimed at providing an overall coordinated view of business development.
+The main focus is on long-term cash flows, in particular from life insurance, but the property and casualty and health insurance lines of business are also included.
+The overarching goal is an overall coordinated view of business development.